Fossil trade: Ethics and controversy

 The Society of Vertebrate Paleontology, an international association of professional and amateur vertebrate paleontologists, believes that scientifically important fossils—especially but not exclusively those found on public lands—should be held in perpetuity in the public trust, preferably in a museum or research institution, where they can benefit the scientific community as a whole as well as future generations.
 In the United States, Paleontological Resources Preservation Act.
 S. 546 and H. R. 2416 were introduced in the US Congress with SVP's full support.

 Many commercial fossil collectors and dealers believe that such policies are a breach of their rights.
 The argument has also been put forth that there are too few professional paleontologists to collect and preserve fossils currently exposed to the elements, and that it is therefore essential that private citizens be allowed to collect them for the sake of their preservation.
 Eric Scott, the Curator of Paleontology for the San Bernardino County Museum, argues that 1) private citizens and amateur (not for profit) collectors can and do participate frequently in the permitted recovery and preservation of significant vertebrate fossils, and 2) preservation of significant fossils does not require or mandate sale of those fossils.
 The Society of Vertebrate Paleontology's by-laws state that the society does not condone the trade of scientifically significant vertebrate fossils, except for the purpose of keeping fossils in the public trust.

+The illegal export of fossils has increasingly attracted criticism, considered by some a form of science colonialism.
+As a result, several fossils have been repatriated, and many more are being reclaimed by their countries of origin.
+Notably, the fossil "Ubirajara jubatus", illegally exported from Brazil and deposited in a German museum, was described by a team of German scientists.
+Their paper has been retracted, and the fossil has been returned to Brazil.

+In addition, some of these trafficked fossils are artificially altered to increase their commercial value, or may carry less information of their exact origin than fossils extracted following the law.